 The old maps have failed us.
 Water is very short on our journey.
 We must do some hard thinking to discern the outlines of our own new mud map.
 We must map a new path.

-Bushwalking In Australia this means to carry your supplies in a pack.
-It is a rougher and more dangerous experience than implied by the word "camping" and often not follow marked paths.
+Bushwalking: In Australia this means to carry your supplies in a pack.
+It is a rougher and more dangerous experience than implied by the word "camping" and often does not follow marked paths.

 The Flinders Ranges stretch several hundred miles north from Crystal Brook in South Australia.
 Very rough, and sometimes very dry!